Lentil with lemon salad

 • Drain off the excess hot liquid and rinse in a strainer with cold-water.

-• Use a stick-blender to mush up your lemon or lime, a couple tablespoons of extra virgin olive oil and a touch of S&P.
+• Use a stick-blender to mush up your lemon, a couple tablespoons of extra virgin olive oil and a touch of S&P.

 • In a large bowl stir up the lentils with the chopped-parsley and pepper; pour the liquid over the whole.